The Crime (film): Synopsis

-The film takes place in the 1970’s and centers on a man named Adel who suffers from hallucinations and is institutionalized.
+The film takes place in the 1970s and centers on a man named Adel who has hallucinations and is institutionalized.
 He escapes his mental hospital and becomes a well-paid perpetrator of contract killing and other crimes for hire.
 One crime he is embroiled in causes him to confess to prior offenses, bringing him into conflict with his former sponsors.

 Production and marketing

 The first trailer for the movie was released on October 26, 2021.